 Safety first: do we live in a ‘cotton-wool society’?

-Safety has become one of Western society’s fundamental values.
-Sometimes this is reflected in quite trivial, if annoying ways, summed up in the cliché ‘health and safety gone mad’.
-More often, it can be deadly serious, such as when draconian legislation with the claimed goal of keeping us safe threatens much-cherished liberties.
-The desire to increase safety has become a key factor driving both the outlook of individuals and the regulation of every aspect of our lives.
+Safety has become one of the fundamental values of Western society.
+Sometimes this is reflected in trivial, if annoying, regulations, summed up in the cliché ‘health and safety gone mad’.
+More seriously, the preoccupation with safety may lead to draconian legislation, claiming to increase security by curtailing cherished liberties.
+The quest for greater safety has become a driving force in both the outlook of individuals and in the governance of society.

-Some commentators warn that if we adopt the ‘better safe than sorry’ dictum, it merely heightens perceptions of risk and reinforces cultural assumptions about human vulnerability.
-For example, adults now go to extreme lengths to keep children safe.
-But with young people’s freedom to travel and play ever more limited, there are now concerns about ‘cotton wool’ kids being unable to develop a sense of independence, their horizons inevitably narrowed.
-Safeguarding has become the top priority in every organisation and the child–protection industry actively encourages children to see potential danger everywhere – to the point where important relationships between adults and children can be undermined.
+Some commentators warn that following the dictum ‘better safe than sorry’ merely heightens perceptions of risk and reinforces cultural assumptions about human vulnerability.
+For example, many parents now go to extreme lengths to keep their children safe.
+But as young people’s freedom to travel and play is increasingly limited, over-protected ‘cotton wool’ kids may be prevented from developing a sense of independence.
+Safeguarding has become the top priority in every educational and welfare, religious and cultural, leisure and sporting institution.
+A network of professionals and campaigns encourages children to see potential danger everywhere, undermining any possibility of relations of trust between children and adults.
 With children growing up in such an environment, could the rise of demands for ‘safe spaces’ in universities be, in part, a product of growing up under constant protection?

 Has safety become an aim in itself, divorced from a common-sense assessment of risk?
-Does the desire to regulate away danger at all costs undermine individual freedom and philosophically endanger a commitment to scientific evidence?
+Does the desire to eliminate all danger undermine individual freedom?
 Is it time to confront the dangers of our ‘safety first’ society?